onFullersEarth/ADAS-pest-forecasting/README.md

 -   L2_Zymoseptoria_tritici_Crop_Incidence
 -   L2_Yellow_rust_Crop_Incidence

-Awards will be given across three categories:
+Awards will be given across four categories:

-1. The team with the most accurate forecast of Zymoseptoria tritici, as measured by Root Mean Squared Error.
+1. The team with the most accurate forecast of Zymoseptoria tritici disease severity, as measured by RMSE.

-2. The team with the most accurate forecast of Yellow rust, as measured by Root Mean Squared Error.
+2. The team with the most accurate forecast of Zymoseptoria tritici crop incidence, as measured by RMSE.

-3. The team with the most interesting report.
+3. The team with the most accurate forecast of Yellow rust disease severity, as measured by RMSE.
+4. The team with the most accurate forecast of Yellow rust crop incidence, as measured by RMSE.

+Please also submit any raw RMSE values (e.g. across all 8 target variables).

 The winners will be selected by the SPHERE-PPL Team and will be invited to present their forecasts at the next Annual Meeting, with travel covered by the project.